6

 If you insist …

-Here we are, again.
+Here we are, June 4th, again.
 The first thing to say, to Chinese readers, is that we will not forget those who died on the night of June 3rd, 1989 … and nor do we apologise for keep bringing it up.
-The next thing to do, of course, is to link to articles you have up on Danwei, comparing the class of ‘89 with the class of 2010 in Peking University.
-The third thing is to get on with the actual meat of this post …
+On Danwei I’ve written a piece comparing the class of ’89 with the class of 2010 in Peking University, if you’re curious – but that’s not the meat of this post.

-This is an essay I wrote for my school, as my end-of-term exam.
-My teacher and I had been looking at Chen Duxiu’s essays in the early [20th] century magazine New Youth.
-Here I look at one essay in particular, in which Chen appeals to China’s youth to stand up, and tie it - briefly - to both the May 4th and Tiananmen demonstrations.
-I thought I’d publish it here - feel free to pick niggling holes in my Chinese.
+This is an essay I wrote for my Chinese language school in Beijing, IUP, as my end-of-term exam.
+My teacher and I had been looking at Chen Duxiu‘s essays in the early [20th] century magazine New Youth.
+Here I look at one essay in particular, in which Chen appeals to China’s youth to stand up, and tie it briefly to both the May 4th movement and 1989 demonstrations.
+I thought I’d publish it here – feel free to pick holes in my Chinese!

 1915年9月15日在《新青年》杂志创刊词,陈独秀写道: